alhartkh/demopresentation/slides.md

 * Contrast the types of frameowkrs
 * Classify Python webframes types
 * Compare Python popular webframes
-* Construct a simple webapp using flask
+* Construct a simple webapp using Flask

 ---